 Tooting Bec SwimRun II

-After the success of the first SwimRun event of the year at Tooting Bec Lido at the beginning of June we are looking to bring back the event on Sunday 23rd September due to popular demand.
-Registration is not yet open for this event but you can register your interest to be notified in due course.
+After the success of the first SwimRun event of the year at Tooting Bec Lido at the beginning of June we are bringining back the event on Sunday 23rd September.
+Entries are now open, so please register now to ensure you are part of this fantastic event.

 SwimRun is a fast growing endurance sport first conceived in Sweden, in which you run and swim between two predefined points along a set course of runs and swims without stopping in between.
 Similar to an aquathlon except that participants switch between running and swimming many times during a single race, running in their wetsuits and swimming in their trainers – no transition.